The Brothers Karamazov (1958 film): Production

+Development and casting

+Producer Eugene Frenke had been in talks with West German company Constantin Film to develop an adaptation of The Brothers Karamazov, with a screenplay by Niven Busch and Philip Yordan, and Joan Collins as Katya.

-Marilyn Monroe was rumored to be in negotiations to play the role of Grushenka Svetlova, but several conflicting accounts arose around the time the film entered production.
+Marilyn Monroe was rumored to be in negotiations to play the role of Grushenka, but several conflicting accounts arose around the time the film entered production.
 An MGM executive said she'd turned down the role in part because she was expecting a baby, but Monroe's agent denied this and claimed that the studio had never even made her an offer.
 Richard Brooks said that Monroe would have made a "fine" Grushenka, but claimed that negotiations fell through "because of her contractual demands and personal troubles."
 Carroll Baker was the next choice for the role, but Warner Bros. put her on suspension and would not loan her out after she refused to play Diana Barrymore in Too Much, Too Soon.
 Maria Schell stepped in instead, making her American film debut.
 It was also the film debut for William Shatner, Albert Salmi and Simon Oakland.

+Filming

-The film was shot from June to August 1957 in London and Paris.
+The film was shot from June to August 1957.
+Richard Brooks had wanted to shoot on-location in Russia, but Cold War politics meant MGM insisted on recreating Russian locales at its studios in Culver City.
+Location filming also took place in London and Paris.

+Changes from source material

+Richard Brooks wrote the screenplay based on Constance Garnett's 1912 translation of the novel.
+In a 1957 interview, Brooks spoke about the challenges in adapting the expansive source material (with its heavy-use of flashbacks) into a feature film.